 People and Culture

-Millennials, expected to be the United States’ largest living generation as of this year, are also the most diverse demographic in recent history.
-According to research group Brookings, nearly 30 percent of Generation Y belong to the “new minorities,” defined as Hispanics, Asians and those who identify as two or more races.
+Millennials, are both the largest living generation and the most diverse demographic in recent history.
+According to research group Brookings, nearly 30% of Millennials belong to the “new minorities,” defined as Hispanics, Asians and those who identify as two or more races.

 Moreover, a report by the Census Bureau indicates that minorities will (ironically) form the majority of the U.S. population by 2044.
-The country’s population is becoming more culturally and ethnically diverse, and it’s driving the need for changes at all levels of society, including how brands approach customer service.
+And this change is not just happening in the U.S. either.
+As countries around the world become more culturally and ethnically diverse, the need arises for changes at all levels of society, including how brands approach customer service.

 How best to serve culturally diverse customers

 Customer service is all about putting the customer at ease — a task that can be complicated with different cultures, backgrounds and life experiences at play.

 “Human beings typically have a higher level of trust, comfort and rapport with people who are similar to themselves, so when it’s an interaction on a cross-group level, there is the potential for less comfort,” says Patrick McKay, professor of Human Resource Management at Rutgers University.

 Given that cultural diversity is expected to continue to increase in the years to come, customer service best practices should include tapping into the strengths of your culturally diverse team.
 Read on for three ways to deliver a better customer experience by embracing the diversity of your team.

 1. Conduct sensitivity training

 High-quality training from established experts can lay the foundation for customer service that’s both effective and culturally sensitive, says Wesley Tindal, chief operating officer at the National Customer Service Association.
 But, it’s not enough to require frontline customer service agents to take the class.
 “Classroom training should encompass the entire organization, from the management team on,” Tindal advises.